nreddi2/data-science-portfolio/gender-pay-gap.md

 ## Context and research question

 The gender pay gap is the observed difference in earnings between groups of workers.
-It can reflect many overlapping factors, including occupation, industry, education, work patterns, caregiving, discrimination, and labor-market history.
-This project is a descriptive exploratory data analysis; it identifies patterns in survey data but cannot prove that any one factor causes a difference in pay.
+It can reflect many overlapping factors, including occupation, industry, education, and more.
+This project is a descriptive data analysis; it identifies patterns in survey data but cannot prove that any one factor causes a difference in pay.

-**Research question:** Among North Carolina residents ages 25-64 with positive wage and salary income, how do weighted median annual wage and salary incomes differ by reported sex, and how do those differences vary by educational attainment and age?
+**Research question:** Among North Carolina residents, how do weighted median annual wage and salary incomes differ by reported sex, and how do those differences vary by educational attainment and age?

 ## Data source and unit of analysis